Github11200/Transpiler/grammer.md

 Conditionals:

-if x greaterThan y then
+if x greater than y then
 end

-if x lessThan y then
+if x less than or equals to y then end otherwise end
-end otherwise
-end

 if x equals y then
-end otherwise if x lessThan y then end
+end otherwise if x less than y then end

 Loops:

-for i lessThan 10 do
+for i less than 10 repeat

-again

-while i greaterThan 0 do

-again
+end

+Keywords:

+let
+be
+pointer
+to
+stop
+define
+as
+end
+with
+if
+greater
+than
+then
+less
+or
+equal
+otherwise
+for
+repeat

+plus
+minus
+times
+divide